|Ordered||15 Aug 1940|

-After an attack on 2 freighters, convoy escorts dropped 119 depth charges on the boat.
+After an attack on two freighters convoy escorts dropped 119 depth charges on the boat.
 Serious damage forced U-263 to return to port.
 (Sources: Blair, vol 2, page 114.)

 24 Nov 1942

-Only 4 days after being seriously damaged by surface escorts while inbound to France, a British Hudson bomber (Sqdn 233, pilot Eric Smith) located U-263 west of Gibraltar and dropped four depth charges.
-Extensive additional damage was caused, leaving the boat unable to dive.
-BdU gave the option of sailing for Spain, but the boat managed to reach France on 29 Nov, thereafter needing 13 months of repairs.
+Four days after being seriously damaged by convoy escorts while inbound to France, four depth charges from a British Hudson bomber (Sqdn 233, pilot Eric Smith) west of Gibraltar left U-263 seriously damaged and unable to dive.
+BdU gave the option of sailing for Spain, but the boat managed to reach France on 29 Nov, afterwards needing 13 months of repairs.
 (Sources: Blair, vol 2, page 114)

 26 Nov 1942